 What Is a Zero-Based Budget?

-Here’s How to Make a Zero-Based Budget for Christmas:
+How to Make a Zero-Based Christmas Budget

 1. Write down your monthly income.

 What counts as income?
 Easy—any and all money that your household brings in each month is income.
 This includes things like paychecks, small-business income, side jobs, residual income and any other money coming in.

 Grab our favorite budgeting app, EveryDollar, and start jotting it all down.
 If it’s money that’s coming into your bank account this Christmas season, it counts!

 Even though we’re hyper focused on your Christmas budget, that doesn’t mean we can ignore all your regular monthly expenses.
 So, before the month begins, write down every expense you know is headed your way.

 Be sure to start your budget with the four walls—that’s your food, utilities, shelter and transportation.
 After those essentials are covered, list your other monthly expenses, like cable, phone bills and everything in between.

 And since we’re gearing up for the holidays, don’t just think about saving up for gifts and forget all the other fun that comes along with the Christmas season.
 You’ll probably need things like gift wrap, decorations and ingredients for all those delicious Christmas dishes you make every year.

 3. Subtract your expenses from your income to equal zero.